-Before you can browse a list of routes and navigate to one of them, you must record and save at least one route (page 33).
-Navigation lines must be showing in order to view a route on the Radar screen (page 82).
+Before you can browse a list of routes and navigate to one of them, you must record and save at least one route (page 35).
+Navigation lines must be showing in order to view a route on the Radar screen (page 94).

-- 1. From the Home screen, select Where To? > Routes.

-- 2. Select a route.

-- 3. Select Navigate To.

-- 4. Select Offset to navigate parallel to the route, offset from it by a specific distance.

-- 5. Select Offset.

-- 6. Enter the offset distance.

-- 7. Select Done.

-- 8. Complete an action:

-- Select Forward Port to navigate the route from the starting point used when the route was created, to

-the left of the original route.

-- Select Forward Starboard to navigate the route from the starting point used when the route was

-created, to the right of the original route.

-- Select Backward Port to navigate the route from the destination point used when the route was

-created, to the left of the original route.
+- 1. From the Home screen, select Where To? > Routes. - Select a route. - 3.
+Select Navigate To. - 4.
+Select Offset to navigate parallel to the route, offset from it by a specific distance. - Select Offset. - 6.
+Enter the offset distance: - For the GPSMAP 6000 series, use the Rocker or Numeric Keypad. - For the GPSMAP 7000 series, use the on-screen keyboard. - 7.
+Select Done. - 8.
+Complete an action: - Select Forward Port to navigate the route from the starting point used when the route was created, to the left of original route. - Select Forward Starboard to navigate the route from the starting point used when the route was created, to the right of the original route. - Select Backward Port to navigate the route from the destination point used when the route was created, to the left of original route. - Select Backward Starboard to navigate the route from the destination point used when the route was created, to the right of original route.

-- Select Backward Starboard to navigate the route from the destination point used when the route was created, to the right of the original route. - 9.
-From the Home screen, select Radar. - 10.
+- 9. From the Home screen, select Radar. - 10.
 Select Cruising, Harbor, Offshore, Dual Range, or Sentry.

-The route appears as a magenta line, with the starting point, destination, and turns indicated.
+The route appears as a magenta line, with starting point, destination, and turns indicated.

 - 11. Review the course indicated by the magenta line. - 12.
-Follow the magenta line along each leg in the route, steering to avoid land, shallow water, and other obstacles.
+Follow the magenta line along each leg in the route, steering to avoid land, shallow water, and other obstacles